tmarkec/take_a_hike/README.md

 - As a first-time visitor, I want to be able to subscribe to the blog so I could get relevant information about future blog posts
 #### Registred user
 - As a registered user I want to be able to leave comments for posts so that I can engage with other users and, leave feedback about certain posts
+- As a registered user I can update or delete my comments so that have more control over my content in case of errors, and to have better engagemant with other users
 - As a registered user I want to be able to like/unlike posts so that I can support certain posts without providing comment
 - As a registered user I want to be able to update my profile information so that I could change my first name, last name, email and password and add a profile picture, bio
 #### Site owner